malh718/flask_e2e_project/docs/README.md

    1. In order for me to get SQLalchemy to work and display fake cancer patient information for me, I had to make another app without the OAuth
    2. At this point, I have spent too much time developing and making sure the Google OAuth is functioning properly so I made another app to display my fake information
    3. While this version does not have the Google Oauth, I was able to create the a table and connect it to the flask app
-   4. I am aware of how to use SQLALchemy, but for some reason no matter how much I tried it would not work with Oauth.
+   4. I am aware of how to use SQLALchemy, but for some reason no matter how much I tried it would not work with Oauth and I wasted too much time on it to not use it.
 ## Sentry.io
    1. I created an account using Sentry.io and connected with my github
    2. From here I was able to create a new flask project and I set up alerts.